 - ensure the health, safety and well-being of future generations;

 - provide closure for the mining industry; and

 - meet national and international standards and requirements.

-The two primary components of the program are:
+The two primary components of the ICP are:

 The Institutional Control Program: Post Closure Management of Decommissioned Mine/Mill Properties Located on Crown Land in Saskatchewan discussion paper outlines the operation of the Institutional Control Registry and the requirements for a company to enter a site into the registry.